antonlep/ot-harjoitustyo/README.md

 # Breakout

 Breakout game created with Python 3 with pygame library.
 Current version has ball, paddle and breakable tiles, rising difficulty level and top score list.
-In next version possibility to add name to high score list will be added.
+It is possible to change the game difficulty and colors.

 ## Latest release